 - Send back or keep the items.
 If you love something you can keep it and they will charge you the discounted price.
 For the items, you are sending back simply place them in the postage paid bag, no need to wash them they take care of that as well.

 - Get your next box.
 Once the bag is shipped they start working on your next box.
 The process starts all over again.
 When you have a full membership you can get as many boxes as you’d like in a month.

 - You get to customize your box.
 When I first heard about this I figured I wouldn’t like it because I’m picky when it comes to clothes and I thought they would send me things I didn’t like.
 When I saw you could go in and switch items I was thrilled.

 - You have to do less laundry.
 I don’t have to worry about if things are dry clean only and I have a bit less laundry to do.

 - I don’t have to buy multiple new wardrobes as I lose weight.
 I hate buying clothes that I hope I won’t fit in soon.
 Seems very wasteful.
-With Le Tote, I can get new items in my current size without having to feel guilty that I won’t have it long.
+With this service, I can get new items in my current size without having to feel guilty that I won’t have it long.
 While this doesn’t matter for me, they do have a maternity option which follows this same idea of not having to buy clothes in multiple sizes.